 The Sunnyside of Truth:

-There are two types of sunscreen.
-They are classified as chemical and physical.
+There are two types of sunscreen, chemical and physical.
 Chemical sunscreen agents such as oxybenzone or avobenzone work by absorbing UV light, thereby reducing skin exposure.
 Physical sunscreens such as titanium dioxide, iron oxide, or zinc oxide, work by reflecting and scattering UV rays.
 Sunscreen enters aquatic environments by two primary routes: indirectly from wastewater treatment plants after it has been washed off by consumers at home, or directly washing off from recreational activities such as swimming.
-Let’s look at the facts.

 - Rivers, lakes and oceans all over the world are getting polluted by sunscreen.